Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations: Correlation Results and Discussions

 According to Table~\ref{table:syst_glw1}, the correlation between $\Omega$ and anti-hyperons may also be susceptible to the two $\Omega$ production scenarios.
 The middle and right panels of Figs.~\ref{fig:4} and \ref{fig:5} show the $\Omega^{-}$-$\bar{\Lambda}^{0}$ and $\Omega^{-}$-$\bar{\Xi}^{+}$ correlation functions using the event-mixing technique at 7.7 GeV and 14.6 GeV, respectively.
 At both energies, the $\Omega^{-}$-$\bar{\Lambda}^{0}$ results lack enough statistics for a definitive conclusion, whereas some level of the $\Omega^{-}$-$\bar{\Xi}^{+}$ correlation may exist.
 However, there is no significant difference between $\Omega^{-}$-$\bar{\Xi}^{+}$ and $\bar{\Omega}^{+}$-$\Xi^{-}$, similar to the $\Omega$-$K$ results.

 For both beam energies, there is no significant difference in the observed correlations between the two AMPT hadronization schemes.
-It seems that the correlations using the event-mixing technique are only sensitive to the kinematic region where SC links the $s\bar s$ pairs.
+It seems that the correlations using the event-mixing technique are only sensitive to the kinematic region where strangeness conservation produces the $s\bar s$ pairs.
 The magnitude differences as shown in Table~\ref{table:syst_glw3} are, however, not quantitatively reflected in the measured correlations due to the normalization scheme.
 We will explore the CBS correlations within the same event framework and background subtraction scheme.